A Brian Johnstone & Chrys Salt collaboration

-A mixed-media performance centred on original poetry evoking war and the losses of war to mark the centenary of the First World War and to mourn the various wars of the later 20th century.
+A multi-media performance centred on original poetry evoking war and the losses of war to mark the anniversaries of the First & Second World Wars and to commemorate the various wars of the later 20th and early 21st centuries.

 'A reflective and often intense outpouring of experience.'
 Dundee University Review of the Arts